OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ![Jenkins pipelines support](jenkins-pipelines.png "width=500")

-We have updated our Jenkins plugin to add support to integrate with Octopus from your `Jenkinsfile`.
+We have updated our Jenkins plug-in to add support for integrating with Octopus from your `Jenkinsfile`.
 Previously, you needed to automate this yourself with the Octopus CLI, but this is now supported out-of-the-box.
 The syntax is much cleaner and more concise.

 [Learn more](/blog/2020-07/using-jenkins-pipelines/index.md)